jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 and diversity of source over the years, expanding from 500 breaches that first year to over 5,000 breaches this year.

+Figure 20\.
+Threat Categories (2008 DBIR Figure 9\)
+Dark \= Caused, Light \= Contributed

+Figure 21\.
+Actions in breaches (n\=5,212\)

-2022 DBIRResults and Analysis
+2022 DBIR Results and Analysis

-17
+16

 Assets
-For those not in the know about
-VERIS, (but if you are, thats awesome!)
-Assets are the THING that the Action happens to.
-So, this is where you find WHAT was hacked via an exploit
-(probably a server), WHO was socially engineered by an attacker or WHAT was lost or stolen.5 For the staunch defenders, this should help you understand what is being targeted and also be a useful tool to start prioritizing what type of coverage your infrastructure needs.
-Figure 22 illustrates that the top varieties of Assets impacted in breaches are
-Servers, People and their devices.
-When we start to zoom into the specific types of servers (Figure 24\) we find
-Web application (56%) and Mail (28%)
-servers accounting for the top two varieties, which is rather intuitive when one considers that email servers and web applications are the Assets that are most likely to be internet\-facing.
-As such, they provide a useful venue for attackers
-Figure 22\.
-Assets in breaches
-(n\=4,384\)
-Figure 24\.
-Top Asset varieties in breaches (n\=2,796\)
-5We feel a Schoolhouse Rock song coming on.

 Figure 23\.
 Compromised Assets (2008 DBIR Figure 18\)

 Looking back
 Although how we classified assets in the 2008 DBIR (all those years ago) was different from how we do it today, the findings are relatively similar.
 Most incidents impact Servers (online data) with a sprinkling of user and networking devices.
-It seems that servers in data breaches, like JNCO jeans and spiked tipped hair in haute couture, are timeless. to slip through the organizations perimeter by using clever tricks like
+It seems that servers in data breaches, like JNCO jeans and spiked tipped hair in haute couture, are timeless.

+to slip through the organization’s
+“perimeter” by using clever tricks like
 (spoiler alert) stolen credentials.

 Dropping down the list a bit farther to the folks that are socially engineered.
 These are commonly the individuals who deal with company money and have the ability to do things with it (like update where it is deposited).

 While we are on the topic of assets, it is important to remember that not only are Information Technology
 (IT) assets important, but so are OT
 (Operational Technology).
-The topic of OT is on many peoples minds (and in the news) these days due to the current political climate.
+The topic of OT is on many people’s minds (and in the news) these days due to the current political climate.
 These are the computer systems that run our